Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 In this case, you really need good quality soundproofing Windows.

-If the theatre room is away from Noise street and neighbors then yes these curtains do help you stop some of the sounds from coming in the room.
+If the theatre room is away from Noise Street and neighbors then yes these curtains do help you stop some of the sounds from coming into the room.

 Check this Amazon choice soundproof-curtains on Amazon.

 Did you get something out of this theater soundproofing guide?
 Hold On We Have Something Exciting To Share.[the_ad id=”4771″]